 Inca berries are high in antioxidants, rich in protein and very high in fibre.

-For our health;
+For your health;

-- They may boost our immune systems.
+- They may boost your immune systems.

 - They have anti-inflammatory benefits.

-- Because of their high vitamin K content (a fat-soluble vitamin involved in bone metabolism), they may benefit bone health.
+- Because of their high vitamin K content (a fat-soluble vitamin involved in bone metabolism), they may benefit your bone health.

-- They may improve vision because of the carotenoid content.
+- They may improve your vision because of the carotenoid content.
 Carotenoid is linked to a lower risk of age-related macular degeneration which is the leading cause of blindness.

 - They’re a good source of melatonin, a hormone that regulates sleep.